skolbot.AI Chatbot for Schools

 Sources: mystery shopping audit (80 institutions, 2025), Skolbot interaction logs (200,000 sessions, Oct 2025 โ€” Feb 2026), funnel analysis (30 institutions, 2025-2026 cohort).

 Result: the most motivated prospects abandon before even asking their first question.
-Analysis of 12,000 Skolbot conversations shows that 89% of prospects ask about tuition fees and 78% about work placements โ€” information available on the website but which visitors cannot find quickly enough.
+Analysis of 12,000 Skolbot conversations shows that 89% of prospects ask about tuition fees and 78% about co-op placements โ€” information available on the website but which visitors cannot find quickly enough.

 The solution: Skolbot deployed in 48 hours

-ABA chose to deploy Skolbot on the basis of a structured RFP covering 12 functional, technical and compliance criteria.
+PBA chose to deploy Skolbot on the basis of a structured RFP covering 12 functional, technical and compliance criteria.

 Deployment timeline: